 Abbott Mount and Mayavati Ashram

 Abbott Mount is around 7-8 Kms ahead of Lohaghat, followed by a short hike to the hilltop.
 The primary attraction here is the great 360 degree view of the snowy peaks that it provides on a clear day.
 Sadly, that also means that it is completely dependent on the weather.
 The day I went was a strange day.
 It was a sunny day but the sky was dull and somewhat hazy.
 Not a single peak was visible in the horizon.
-Maybe this is why the dry and dusty spring is considered an off-season in these parts.
+Maybe this is why the dry and dusty spring is considered off-season in these parts.
 Apart from the peaks, Abbott Mount has a few graves and a piratically abandoned church that can help conspiracy theorists to concoct one of those haunted house stories.
 Actually, the place is named so because of the Abbott family who tried to settle here.
 They are the ones who now rest under those graves.

-We returned to Lohaghat quickly, by taking lift on a truck.
+We returned to Lohaghat quickly, by taking a lift on a truck.
 Mayawati Ashram is around 8 KMs but there was no public transport available.
 We finally hired a guy, who ran a garage by the side of the road, to take us there and drop us back.
 He charged INR 400.
 I would not have done it alone but it got divided between three people so it was tolerable.
 It was a nice drive through pine and rhododendron forests and we reached in quick time.
 This Ashram was envisioned by Swami Vivekananda and built by a couple of British disciples of his.
 It is a beautiful compound but sadly photography is not allowed inside.
 We met Swami Narasimhananda, who is the editor of the magazine published from here.
-In fact,this has been a major publishing center for more than a century now.
+In fact, this has been a major publishing center for more than a century now.
 We also saw an old printing machine that has been preserved for everyone to see.
 We had a good conversation with Swamiji.
 Somehow he asked if I was a blogger (no one in my family has ever got that right).
-So, I guess the power spirituality is not to be underestimated.
+So, I guess the power of spirituality is not to be underestimated.

-So, I spent around 5 days in Champawat and then left for pithoragarh, which is higher up in the mountains.
+So, I spent around 5 days in Champawat and then left for Pithoragarh, which is higher up in the mountains.
 I am aware of the confusing tone of this article but that was because I was trying to cover several aspects of the place.
 The conference of sustainability is a good initiative and I hope they continue the work.
 What I could understand is that this region, just like most other Himalayan regions, is a fertile stretch with a lot of potential in terms of agribusinesses and tourism.
-As of now not too many people are visiting it but I can see that improving in the next few years.
-One thing that can help this process is better availability of information, and development of affordable homestays in various strategic parts of the region.
-I don’t know about the later but I can take care of the former through this guide below.
+As of now, not too many people are visiting it but I can see that improving in the next few years.
+One thing that can help this process is better availability of information, and the development of affordable homestays in various strategic parts of the region.
+I don’t know about the latter but I can take care of the former through this guide below.